Prediction: Artificial intelligence in astrology

+while media outlets have noted the rise of "astro-tech" startups and apps using chatbots and algorithmic models to deliver personalized readings.

+Examples include AI-driven astrology chatbots such as KundliGPT, which use natural language processing to generate birth chart readings and answer user queries.

 Fiction

 Fiction (especially fantasy, forecasting and science fiction) often features instances of prediction achieved by unconventional means.
+Science fiction of the past predicted various modern technologies.

 In fantasy literature, predictions are often obtained through magic or prophecy, sometimes referring back to old traditions.
 For example, in J. R. R. Tolkien's The Lord of the Rings, many of the characters possess an awareness of events extending into the future, sometimes as prophecies, sometimes as more-or-less vague 'feelings'.
 The character Galadriel, in addition, employs a water "mirror" to show images, sometimes of possible future events.

 In some of Philip K. Dick's stories, mutant humans called precogs can foresee the future (ranging from days to years).
 In the story called The Golden Man, an exceptional mutant can predict the future to an indefinite range (presumably up to his death), and thus becomes completely non-human, an animal that follows the predicted paths automatically.
 Precogs also play an essential role in another of Dick's stories, The Minority Report, which was turned into a film by Steven Spielberg in 2002.

 In the Foundation series by Isaac Asimov, a mathematician finds out that historical events (up to some detail) can be theoretically modelled using equations, and then spends years trying to put the theory in practice.
 The new science of psychohistory founded upon his success can simulate history and extrapolate the present into the future.

 In Frank Herbert's sequels to 1965's Dune, his characters are dealing with the repercussions of being able to see the possible futures and select amongst them.
 Herbert sees this as a trap of stagnation, and his characters follow a so-called "Golden Path" out of the trap.

 In Ursula K. Le Guin's The Left Hand of Darkness, the humanoid inhabitants of planet Gethen have mastered the art of prophecy and routinely produce data on past, present or future events on request.
 In this story, this was a minor plot device.